pock/pockkit/README.md

 ## Documentation

-Documentation will be available soon on https://kit.pock.dev/docs/
+Documentation will be available soon on https://pock.dev/docs/

-## Author

-pigigaldi, pigi.galdi@gmail.com

 ## License